Premium grade biochar, sieved granules (0-2 mm )

 How to apply biochar

-We recommend our special grade of fine granules (0-2 mm) over the medium grade (2-8mm).
-We do not recommend large chip (>8mm) or amorphous powder.
+Our premium grade fine granules (0-2 mm) offer a bit more when used in loam and sandy soils.
+The standard grade (0-10mm) will work in clay and heavier soils.
+We do not recommend using large pieces of biochar (>10mm) or amorphous (very fine) powder.
 (Our logic and reasons can be found in our biochar blog).

 How much biochar should I apply to soil?